SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 the unit of 1/eV is used for the output files of DOS and PDOS if ``unit_system = 'A_eV_fs'`` is specified, while atomic unit is used if not.
-For other output files, the Angstrom/eV/fs units are used irrespective of the namelist value.
+For other output files, the Angstrom/eV/fs units are used irrespective of the input keyword.

 **&calculation**